No Sponsors. No BS.

 Frequently Asked Questions

 We vet home wellness equipment: cold plunges, saunas, red light therapy devices, and recovery gear.
 Every product is independently evaluated with honest pros, cons, and pricing.
-No sponsored rankings.
+No sponsored picks.

 A cold plunge is a tub filled with cold water (typically 35-60°F) used for cold water immersion therapy.
 Regular cold plunging can improve recovery, reduce inflammation, boost mood, and increase energy levels.
 See our cold plunge guide to get started.